Multiply perfect number: Triperfect numbers

-If there exists an odd perfect number m (a famous open problem) then 2m would be 3-perfect, since σ(2m) = σ(2)&hairsp;σ(m) = 3×2m.
+If there exists an odd perfect number m (a famous open problem) then 2m would be 3-perfect, since σ(2m) = σ(2)σ(m) = 3×2m.
 An odd triperfect number must be a square number exceeding 1070 and have at least 12 distinct prime factors, the largest exceeding 105.

 Variations

 Unitary multiply perfect numbers

 A similar extension can be made for unitary perfect numbers.
 A positive integer n is called a unitary multi k-perfect number if σ*(n) = kn where σ*(n) is the sum of its unitary divisors.
-(A divisor d of a number n is a unitary divisor if d and n/d share no common factors.).
+A unitary multiply perfect number is a unitary multi k-perfect number for some positive integer k.
+A unitary multi 2-perfect number is also called a unitary perfect number.